-Investing in the real estate market is an excellent alternative asset to diversify an investment portfolio.
+Investing in the real estate market is an excellent way to diversify an investment portfolio.

-For starters, real estate has a low correlation with the stock market, and home prices are much less volatile.
+Real estate has a low correlation with the stock market, and home prices are much less volatile than securities.
 Property owners are also able to take advantage of multiple tax breaks that enhance the return on an investment.

 3. Flipping properties